-Meetings are typically conducted twice a month on Thursdays at 9 a.m., unless changed due to holidays or for other reasons.
+Hearings are typically conducted twice a month on Thursdays at 9 a.m.

 All project information for Planning Commission consideration must be submitted to the Recording Secretary.
 All materials must be submitted to the Recording Secretary 10 calendar days prior to the meeting via: